Textures (band): Line-up changes and Dualism (2009–2011)

 In March 2011 the band released their first podcast covering the band's return to the studio for recording their fourth album.
 The new album was recorded in the Split Second Sound studio in Amsterdam, Netherlands.
 Jacobs and Broks stated that the new album was scheduled for release in Fall 2011 with Nuclear Blast Records.
 In May 2011 the band confirmed their first European Launch show at the Euroblast Festival in Köln, Germany in October alongside Chimp Spanner.

 On 11 May 2011, guitarist Jacobs was adjudged the best Dutch guitarist in the Duiveltjes awards at the Gala van de Pop Muziek 2011 organized by Muziek Centrum Nederland, beating out Anne Soldaat and Vedran Mircetic.

-On 14 July 2011 it was announced that the successor to Silhouettes would be titled Dualism.
+On 14 July 2011, it was announced that the successor to Silhouettes would be titled Dualism.
 The artwork and track listing were unveiled on Textures official Facebook page and it was released on 23 September in Europe, South America and Asia, while North America had a 27 September release date through Nuclear Blast records.
 The first single from the album "Reaching Home" was released alongside a music video.
 In September 2011, Textures embarked on the Frak The Gods Tour, along with Periphery, The Contortionist and The Human Abstract in support of their album Dualism.
 This was Textures' first tour of the United States and Canada.

-Jacobs's departure, Phenotype and break-up (2012-2017)
+Jacobs's departure, Phenotype and break-up (2012–2017)

 In January 2013, Jochem Jacobs announced he was leaving the band, but would remain writing and producing with the band.
 He was replaced by Joe Tal on 20 March.

 In February 2016, Textures released their fifth album, Phenotype.
 It was recorded at the same time as another album, Genotype, which was set to be released in 2017, and both could be considered the parts of a double album due to a similar concept.
 In May 2017, the band also announced they would be splitting up after a farewell tour held in autumn, and the Genotype album would never be released.
-The band performed their final shows on 2 December 2017 in their hometown of Tilburg, and on 8 December 2017 in Pune, India where they had performed in 2013 with a line up of three guitarists.
+The band performed their final shows on 2 December 2017 in their hometown of Tilburg, and on 8 December 2017 in Pune, India where they had performed in 2013 with a line-up of three guitarists.

-Return from hiatus and Genotype (2023-present)
+Return from hiatus and Genotype (2023–present)

 On November 2, 2023, the band announced they would be returning in 2024 via Instagram.

-On November 6, 2025, the band announced that their six studio album Genotype will be released on 23 January 2026 via Kscope.
+On November 6, 2025, the band announced that their sixth studio album Genotype will be released on 23 January 2026 via Kscope.
 Singles were released for "Closer to the Unknown" and "At the Edge of Winter", the latter featuring former Delain vocalist Charlotte Wessels.
 Despite serving as the conceptual counterpart to Phenotype, Genotype is entirely written from scratch, leaving material from the previous Genotype recording session unused.